Suling Wang

 Wang's art is inspired by Taiwanese oral tradition from her childhood and her exploration of identity within Eastern and Western cultures.
 Her work is composed of meticulously created layers of painted calligraphy and cartoon-like forms overlaid atop other shapes that suggest trees, stems, and mountains.

-Early life
+Early life and education

 Wang grew up in rural Taiwan and in 1993 moved to London to study fine art at Central St. Martins College of Art and Design.
 She completed her master's degree in painting from the Royal College of Art in 1999.
-In 1995 she received the Swiss National Tourism/Tate Gallery Travel Award.
-In 1998, she was the recipient of the Studio Award from the Cité internationale des arts in Paris and the John Crane Travel Award.